buzden/deptycheck/README.md

 The main `pack`'s collection we test against is in the file called [`.pack-collection`](/.pack-collection) in the root of this repository.
 Also, we test against the latest pack collection nightly.

-We try to use as fresh version of the Idris 2 compiler as possible.
+We try to use as fresh version of the Idris 2 compiler and thirdparty libraries as possible.
-But, we depend on particular features, like [this PR](https://github.com/idris-lang/Idris2/pull/2791), so we may set specific compiler version in the local `pack.toml` file.

-Similar thing happens with couple of thirdparty dependencies.
+However, this is not absolute.
 For example, we didn't manage to migrate [one big overhaul](https://github.com/stefan-hoeck/idris2-elab-util/pull/56) of the `elab-util` package, thus we maintain a pre-overhaul fork with necessary compatibility updates.
-These versions are also set in the local `pack.toml` configuration file.
+Used versions are set in the local `pack.toml` configuration file.

 Due to the stuff above, DepTyCheck is not yet committed to the pack collection.
 If you plan to use it, you need to copy particular versions of the compiler and dependencies